 About

-He crossed the Atlantic Ocean on a sailing boat a few times and enjoyed helicopter snowboarding around the globe.
+Michel Vecchi grew up at the feet of the Mont Blanc in Courmayeur Italy.
+He travelled and visited many remote places, crossing the Atlantic Ocean on a sailing boat a few times and helicopter snowboarding around the globe.
 He experienced many beautiful, remote, and cultural wonders.

 He is a Land Artist, the love for nature, and his sensibility are reflected in his art.